Fsubject/find-the-number/README.md

-# Find The Number (NTH)
+# Find The Number (FTH)
 Version: 1.0 | By: Fsubject

-NTH is a simple terminal game coded in Python, to win the game you need to find the random number how?
+FTH is a simple terminal game coded in Python, to win the game you need to find the random number how?
 Just type a number in the terminal and the program will answer by "Higher" or "Lower".

 ## Requirements